unopiaofrol/MLOps/README.md

 4. Create a Pull request for the completed feature.

-Before merging it into main, you need to file a pull request letting the rest of the team know your feature is ready for testing and integration.
+Before merging it into the 'main' branch, you need to file a pull request letting the rest of the team know your feature is ready for testing and integration.

 ```mermaid
 gitGraph